-This Gallery displays a selection of my traditional, hand made, redware, slipware, sgraffito, agate, and blue and white delftware pottery.
-You can purchase this pottery at a store near you, through my online store, or stop by my booth at a show near you to see what’s new, and for unique, one-of-a-kind work.
-For the latest and greatest, and for information on occasional special offers, like me on Facebook.
+Here are a few recent things I’ve been working on.
+You can purchase my pottery at a store near you, through my online store, or stop by my booth at a show near you to see what’s new.
+For more unique, one-of-a-kind work, the latest and greatest, and for information on occasional special offers, follow me on Instagram and Facebook.

 Custom House Plates: send me an image of your house and I’ll commemorate it in blue and white on an 11″ plate!